Deception in Supervisory Control: Numerical Examples

-We synthesize the policy of the agent according to Problem \ref{problem:mindeviation}, which leads to the KL divergence value of $2.975$.
-While the reference policy satisfies $\specification^{\agent}$ with probability $3 \times 10^{-5}$, the agent's policy satisfies $\specification^{\agent}$ with probability $0.3$.
-Until reaching the yellow state, the deceptive policy follows the reference policy since any deviation from the reference policy incurs high divergence.
-As we see in Figure \ref{fig:agentA1Right}, upon reaching the yellow state, the reference policy takes action left and the agent's policy takes action down to move to toward the red state.
-The misleading occurs during this period: while the agent goes down on purpose, he may hold the stochasticity of the environment accountable for this behavior.

-We also observe a significant detail in the agent's policy.
-At the yellow state the reference policy takes action left, on the other hand the agent's policy tries to go right.
-Note that in the top-right region the reference policy takes action down.
-The agent wants to drive himself to this region so that he can directly follow the reference policy without any divergence.
+In Figure \ref{fig:example1agentpolicy}, we observe that if the deceptive agent is close to the green states, it does not try to reach the red state since deviations from the reference policy in these regions incur high divergence.
+Instead, as we see in Figure \ref{fig:example1policies}, the deceptive policy makes the agent move towards left in the first steps and reach the red state by going down.
+The misleading occurs during this period: while the agent goes left on purpose, it may hold the stochasticity of the environment accountable for this behavior.
+We also observe a significant detail in the agent's deceptive policy.
+The deceptive policy aims to reach the left border since the reference policy takes action down in this region.
+The agent wants to drive himself to this region to directly follow the reference policy without any divergence.
 Thus the agent deviates from the reference policy at a particular state to be close to the reference policy as much as possible in the rest of the path.
+Once the agent is close to the red state, it again deviates from the reference policy and takes action down with a high probability to reach the red state.

 We note that the reference policy is restrictive in this case; as can be seen in Figure \ref{fig:example1suppolicy}, it follows almost a deterministic path.
 Under such a reference policy, even the policy that is synthesized via Problem \ref{problem:mindeviation} is easy to detect.
-To observe the effect of the reference policy on the deceptive policy, we consider a different reference policy as shown in Figure \ref{fig:example1entropysuppolicy}, which satisfies $\specification^{\agent}$ with probability $7 \times 10^{-3}$.
+To observe the effect of the reference policy on the deceptive policy, we consider a different reference policy as shown in Figure \ref{fig:example1entropysuppolicy}, which satisfies $\lozenge r$ with probability $10^{-3}$.
 When the reference policy is not as restrictive, the deceptive policy becomes hard to detect.
-Formally, the value of the KL divergence reduces to $0.899$.
+Formally, the value of the KL divergence reduces to $1.462$.